 - Develop knowledge and skills that support a managerial career path.

-Paid co-op placement
+Paid co-op work term

 - Improve your employability and gain employer connections before you graduate.

 - Learn from passionate, knowledgeable faculty.